Empirical priors for prediction in sparse high-dimensional linear regression: Asymptotic properties

 and one will recognize the right-hand side as roughly the {\em oracle} predictive distribution, the one based on knowledge of the correct configuration $S^\star$.
 The only difference between this predictive distribution and the standard fixed-model version found in textbooks is the factor $(\alpha + \gamma)^{-1}$.
 We prefer our predictive density to be at least as wide as the oracle, which suggests choosing $(\alpha,\gamma)$ such that $\alpha + \gamma \leq 1$, maybe strictly less than 1.
-With this choice, we would expect the posterior prediction intervals to be approximately calibrated in terms of frequentist coverage probability, and our numerical results in Section~\ref{S:examples} confirm this expectation, for both the known- and unknown-$\sigma^2$ cases.
-In our examples we also observe similarly good coverage for prediction intervals derived from the model that starts with the horseshoe prior, which is expected based on the theoretical results in \citet{pas.szabo.vaart.uq} for the normal means model.
+With this choice, we expect the posterior prediction intervals to approximately achieve the nominal frequentist coverage probability.

 To make the above heuristics precise, write the posterior distribution for $\beta$ as